microsoft/PowerPlatformConnectors/independent-publisher-connectors/Philips HUE/readme.md

 5. Execute PUT request and after that POST request. **Copy "username" value** returned by POST request.

-You're now ready to create a connection for Philips HUE conector in Power Automate.
+You're now ready to create a connection for Philips HUE connector in Power Automate.

 ## Supported Operations